inasafe/inasafe-doc/docs/source/user-docs/faq.rst

 get the new plugin repo added to your repo list.
 To fix this you can do:

 * open QGIS
-* Go Plugins -> Fetch Python Plugins
+* Go :menuselection:`Plugins --> Fetch Python Plugins`
-* click 'Repositories' tab
+* click :guilabel:`Repositories` tab
-* click add
+* click :guilabel:`add`
 * :guilabel:`Name`: Official QGIS Repository
 * :guilabel:`Url`: http://plugins.qgis.org/plugins/plugins.xml
 * Save it and the plugin repo list should update.
 If it doesn't, close and open QGIS to force an update.
-* In the python plugin manager main tab now you should find InaSAFE available
+* In the python plugin manager main tab now you should find |project_name|
+  available

 How do I fix KeywordDbError on Windows?
 ---------------------------------------

 It’s an issue related to permission issue.
-Normally, it occurs when
-the keyword.db is not writable by current user.
+Normally, it occurs when the keyword.db is not writable by current user.
 The thing that you have to do is re-run QGIS as administrator or re-install QGIS as administrator.

-Please see `InaSAFE issue #459 <https://github.com/AIFDR/inasafe/issues/459>`_ and `InaSAFE issue #569 <https://github.com/AIFDR/inasafe/issues/569>`_ for further information.
+Please see `InaSAFE issue #459 <https://github.com/AIFDR/inasafe/issues/459>`_
+and `InaSAFE issue #569 <https://github.com/AIFDR/inasafe/issues/569>`_ for
+further information.